 Child Custody Lawyer in Fort Worth, Texas

 The days when child custody was simply awarded to the mother under the belief that a mother had the best child-rearing skills are long gone.
 Today, the law does not favor one parent over the other.
-If you are a mother or father looking for a child custody lawyer in Fort Worth to sue for custody, schedule a free consultation to find out if our family lawyers are right for you.
+If you are a mother or father looking for a child custody lawyer in Fort Worth to sue for custody, schedule a free consultation to find out if our child custody lawyers are right for you.